Shreveport mother creates non-profit in honor of her slain son to stop violence

 SHREVEPORT, La.
 (KTAL/KMSS) – Felicia Hinton is remembering her son in a special way, by creating a non-profit in his honor, hoping to help kids stay off the streets and out of crime.

-Hinton says she is tired of the violent crime happening in the community, and she says it’s become normal for people.
+Hinton says she is tired of the violent crime happening in the community, which she says has become normal for people.

 “He was actually sitting on the floor eating pizza rolls.
 And then the next thing you know he ends up shot.”

-She is wanting to use the goals dayton set for himself to bring new opportunites for children in the community, especially for young black males.
+She is wanting to use the goals Dayton set for himself to bring new opportunities for children in the community, especially for young Black males.

 “I always wanted to make sure that they had the best opportunites possible, with life and education and living their dreams and making a good life and making their dreams come true.”

-This Saturday she’s partnering with the Pipes Foundation to host a trunk or treat for kids at Ford Park for 1pm.
+This Saturday, she’s partnering with the Pipes Foundation to host a trunk or treat for kids at Ford Park.
+The event begins at 1 p.m.

 Stay up to date with the latest news and weather by downloading the Arklatexhomepage News App from the App Store or Google Play.